FriskTheFallenHuman/D3ModdingKit/.github/README.md

   - D3XP And Game dlls are in one folder.
   - WIP Template base for TC Games.
   - Update The Sys Console to use different colors and font.
-  - Restored Footsteps sounds by using Prey 06 Code.
   - Set gui_mediumFontLimit and gui_smallFontLimit to "0"
   - Added Missing Material Editor models.
   - Added .guide Support from Quake 4.